 Candidates are allowed to use Google during the exam to look up information if needed.

-Once completed, the candidate meets with our operations manager for a 30 minute verbal interview, focused on general, non-technical matters.
+Once completed, the candidate meets with a member of our Operations Branch for a 30 minute verbal interview, focused on general, non-technical matters.

 Candidates that do well in Interview #1 move forward to Interview #2.
 Candidates who we determine aren’t a good match don’t move forward to interview #2.